A life-changing illness ushers in much more than the symptoms of a disease. Challenges and potential opportunities are concomitant travelers.

 New perspectives, values, and inspiration can emerge if they are welcomed and fostered.
 An unexpected illness and a stroke of inspiration gave rise to the Caring Ambassadors Program.

 In 1993, Ken Giddes was diagnosed with lung cancer.
 After an extensive period of treatment, Ken’s cancer appeared to be in remission.
 As Ken reflected on his experience, he pondered how to use his experience to benefit others.
-Armed with a strong belief in the power of people helping people, Ken and his employer, Jim Possehl of Republic Financial Corporation (RFC), conceived the idea of establishing a program to help people struggling with life-threatening illnesses obtain the support, help, and information they need.
+Armed with a strong belief in the power of people helping people, Ken and his employer, Jim Possehl of Republic Financial Corporation (RFC) and Randy Dietrich, conceived the idea of establishing a program to help people struggling with life-threatening illnesses obtain the support, help, and information they need.
 In 1997, Ken and his employer turned their inspiration into reality.

 The Caring Ambassadors Program was founded with the simultaneous establishment of its first disease-specific program, the Caring Ambassadors Lung Cancer Program.